Prerequisite: Responsibility— Here's The American Heritage Dictionary definition and usage of responsible. Begin definition

 Based on or characterized by good judgment or sound

 thinking: responsible journalism.
-7. Having the means
+7.

-render account; answerable: The cabinet is responsible
+The cabinet is responsible to the parliament.

-to the parliament.
 Usage: Some critics have maintained that

 responsible should not be used to describe things,